Powell Hall: St. Louis Speakers Series

-Since 1998, Powell Hall has been home to the St. Louis Speakers Series.
-Currently presented by Maryville University, the St. Louis Speakers Series presents seven events each season, and is available only by full-season subscription.
+Since 1998, Powell Hall has been home to the St. Louis Speakers Series, which presents seven events each season, and is available only by full-season subscription.

 2023 renovations and expansions

-The St. Louis Symphony announced in January 2023 that Powell Hall will see the start of a major revitalization project in spring 2023, the first since 1968.
+The St. Louis Symphony announced in January 2023 that Powell Hall would see the start of a major revitalization project that spring, the first since 1968.
 “We will preserve the history of Powell Hall while creating a state-of-the-art center for community, innovation, and powerful music experiences," SLSO President and CEO Marie-Hélène Bernard said in a statement.
 The expansion will include: a 3,660-square-foot Education and Learning Center with rehearsal space and a venue for educational programs, receptions, and community gatherings.
 A three-story lobby with overlooking terraces and enhanced amenities.
 Significantly more backstage space for artists, with amenities like dressing rooms, a musician lounge, music library, practice spaces, recording studios, and more.
 New passenger drop-off locations with more accessible entryways.
 Outdoor green spaces with areas for audiences to gather.
 While the venue undergoes construction, the SLSO said it will embrace the opportunity to engage new audiences with musical experiences throughout the community.
 The majority of performances will be at Stifel Theatre, Lindenwood University's J. Scheidegger Center for the Arts, and UMSL's Touhill Performing Arts Center.
 The revitalized Powell Hall opened in September 2025.